Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_1.md

 <tr>
 <td>
-<a href="./Stage_1.md#Analyzing-Run-results">Analyzing Run Results</a>
+<a href="./Stage_1.md#Analyzing-Run-Results">Analyzing Run Results</a>
 </td>
 <td>
 Explains different techniques (XRT, XBUtil, and XSDB) to analyze the design by running on hardware and helps to choose from the following methodologies:<br />
  <a href="./Stage_1.md#AI-Engine-status-using-XRT"> &nbsp; &nbsp; &nbsp;- AI Engine status using XRT</a> - Using XRT is fast and the host executable can automatically reads the `xrt.ini` file to configure the runtime. - <br />
-<a href="./Stage_1.md#Manual-AI-Engine-status-using-XBUtil-utility">&nbsp; &nbsp; &nbsp;- Manual AI Engine status using XBUtil utility</a> - XBUtil is a standalone command utility included with XRT and does not require any special file to handle.
+<a href="./Stage_1.md#Manual-AI-Engine-status-using-the-XBUtil-utility">&nbsp; &nbsp; &nbsp;- Manual AI Engine Status Using the XBUtil Utility</a> - XBUtil is a standalone command utility included with XRT and does not require any special file to handle.
 You can directly use XBUtil commands on the console after boot.<br />
  <a href="./Stage_1.md#Deadlock-detection-using-XSDB">&nbsp; &nbsp; &nbsp; - Deadlock detection using XSDB</a> - XSDB runs independent of XRT and can analyze the results before, during, or after design runs.
 Also, you can use the XSDB for baremetal applications in addition to the Linux-based applications.<br />
 </td>
 </tr>

 <tr>
 <td>
-<a href="./Stage_1.md#Using-APIs-in-host-application">Using APIs in the Host Application</a>
+<a href="./Stage_1.md#Using-APIs-in-the-Host-Application">Using APIs in the Host Application</a>
 </td>
 <td>
 Explains how to modify the host code to add APIs in the host application that helps profiling the design for getting througput, latency, and bandwidth.<br />